-Posts on Google My Business also allow you to promote events on your profile to help gain publicity.
+Posts on Google Business Profile also allow you to promote online events on your profile to help gain publicity.

 For mobile search, events will show up in your “Updates” tab along with your other posts.

-“Offer” posts on GMB appear similar to “What’s New” posts, and they’re an excellent means of advertising your deals and promotions for free.
+“Offer” posts on GBP appear similar to “What’s New” posts, and they’re an excellent means of advertising your deals and promotions for free.

 Product posts show up as a carousel catalog rather than a sharable type post like “Offers” and “What’s New.”

 For mobile search, products you post will show up in your “Products” tab on your GBP profile.

 With product posts, you can add a product description and a price tag.

 How post time frames work